sidheofhills/gmtk_jam_2021_horror/README.md

 # Exorcist Practice
 *Inspired by GMTK Jam 2021 "Joined together" theme*

-**Exorcist Practice**  is my first made game and it was made on **Unity 2021.1.11**.
+**Exorcist Practice**  is my first completed game and it was made on **Unity 2021.1.11**.
 As I had almost no experience in C# and Unity before that I've decided not to overwhelm myself with project design and UML tables.
 I wanted this game to be my experimental ground where I could practice new things I've learned about C# and Unity.
 I also certainly wanted to complete this project and upload it on itch.io, specificaly in **WebGL format** (which I did: [link to the game](https://sidheofhills.itch.io/exorcist-practice)).